amirdy/comment_analyzer/README.md

 - [x] The length of each sample is considered the size of this sequence.

 - [x] The length of samples are different.
-For batch(mini batch) gradient descent we need to have samples with the same lenghts.
+For Mini batch gradient descent we need to have samples with the same lenghts.

 ##### So what is the solution?
 ###### We can only consider the first N Vocabs(Tokens) for each sample.

-###### Then, we can add enough <pad> token to samples with a length of less than N to reach a length of N.
+###### Then, we can add enough \<pad\> token to samples with a length of less than N to reach a length of N.

 ##### But, what is the value of N?
 ###### Lets assume the lenght of samples in the train set is a random variable X with a Normal distribution.